 Get all the information you need for NBA playoff betting right here.
 Check out the spreads.
 The moneylines.
 The overs.
 The unders.
 See which teams are in action.

-Lines for every playoff are can be available a day or two in advance.
+NBA Playoffs betting lines are available a day or two in advance.
 Jump on them as soon as you can.
 You’ll get the most favorable odds, before they move, the earlier you place a wager.
 Don’t be afraid to wait, of course, if you’re hoping to hear on the status of an injured player.
 But if you can, getting your bets in well before tip off is a great idea.

 What Are The NBA Playoff Standings Today